uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 ~~~~
 {::include ./drawings/ingress-protection-concept.txt}
 ~~~~
-{: #fig-ingress-protection-concept title="Example subset with a backup S-BFIR."}
+{: #fig-ingress-protection-concept title="MPLS example of a backup S-BFIR and a one-connected subset."}

 The backup S-BFIR recognizes its role as backup ingress based on the tunneling protocol header.
 It removes the tunneling header and applies BIER-TE FRR {{!I-D.draft-eckert-bier-te-frr}} with node protection.